arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 **Software Setup:**

-Next, upload the appropriate sketches to each device:
+Next, upload the appropriate sketches to each device if it was not done before:

-1. **For the Portenta C33:**
+1. **For the Portenta C33 board and the Portent UWB Shield:**

 - Select `Tools > Board > Arduino Renesas Portenta Boards > Portenta C33`
 - Upload the Controlee/Responder sketch to the Portenta C33 board